HealthyFryOption/RogueNFT/README.md

 In RogueNFT, users can mint RogueHeroes NFTs, send them on adventures, and merge them to create more powerful heroes.
 Each adventure generates a randomized fantasy story based on the NFT's metadata.
 Furthermore, the system mimics the progression of a Roguelike game, where NFTs gain experience points (XP) and grow in power over time by going through adventures.

-The goal of this RogueNFT, is to continuously set your heros to adventures.
-The better and more complete the story generated, the more valuable it is.
+The goal of this RogueNFT, is to continuously sent your heros to adventures.
+The better and more complete the stories the NFT has generated, the more valuable it is.
 The rights of generated stories are owned by the NFT owner.

 ## Features
 - **Mint RogueHeroes NFTs**: Each token minted has a randomized hero class and a level (between 1-10).